Site-to-VPN: Clientless Devices Reaching NetBird Peers

 sudo iptables -t nat -A POSTROUTING -s 192.168.50.0/24 -o wt0 -j MASQUERADE

-DNS resolution returns NXDOMAIN.
+DNS resolution returns NXDOMAIN or times out.

 Appendix: Per-Service Port Forwarding